-With Headspring’s COVID-19 Data Analyzer, individuals can drill down on realtime, easily-understandable data regarding the number of cases and fatalities in their exact regions.
+With Headspring’s COVID-19 Data by State Analyzer, individuals can drill down on real-time, easily-understandable data regarding the number of cases and fatalities in their exact regions.
 The dashboard was custom-built to give people the facts they need to drive safe back to work strategies.
 It’s free and open to the public.

-Headspring, a leader in software strategy and development, has opened up their custom COVID-19 Data Analyzer to the public.
+Headspring, a lead software consultancy, has opened up their custom COVID-19 Data Analyzer to the public.
 It was developed to help people navigate critical decisions for re-entry into physical offices, providing a data-driven approach to understanding what’s happening in individual regions and states.

-As the country looks towards reopening, and begins to prepare for a new way of operating, many questions arise about how to make the best decisions for people and businesses.
-The COVID-19 Data Analyzer puts the facts at our fingertips.
+As the country looks towards reopening and begins to prepare for a new way of operating, many questions arise about how to make the best decisions for people and businesses.
+The COVID-19 Data by State Analyzer puts the facts at our fingertips.

-Glenn Burnside, EVP of Strategy and Operations said, “As we developed our re-entry plan, it was important to us to make rational, deliberate decisions, based on real data.
-We built the COVID-19 Data Analyzer because we wanted to have clarity about what’s happening both in our region and around the country.
-We needed a single source of truth for our team, and a clear way to see trends, so we can safely and responsibly re-engage with our physical office spaces, and face-to-face with our team members across the country.”
+Glenn Burnside, EVP of Strategy and Operations, said, “As we developed our re-entry plan, it was important to us to make rational, deliberate decisions based on real data.
+We built the COVID-19 Data by State Analyzer because we wanted to have clarity about what’s happening both in our region and around the country.
+We needed a single source of truth for our team and a clear way to see trends, so we can safely and responsibly re-engage with our physical office spaces and face-to-face with our team members across the country.”

 The custom-built Power BI dashboard draws data from the New York Times’ Github-hosted coronavirus dataset and creates an interactive UI that lets users surface information relevant to their own locations.
 By introducing a modeling layer on top of daily reports of the cumulative cases and fatalities across the US, the Data Analyzer surfaces some key insights:

 - Daily new cases and daily new fatalities by state and by county